CivML-PolyMtl/cutagi-doc/examples/fnn/1d-toy-heteros.md

 from python_examples.regression import Regression
 ```

-?>Notice that this modules are described [here](modules/modules.md) and the source code is in the *python_examples* directory, in case you have the modules in another directory you must change this paths.
+?>Notice that these modules are described [here](modules/modules.md) and the source code is in the *python_examples* directory, in case you have these modules in another directory you must change this paths.

 ## 2. Prepare the data

-In this simple example we will use a 1D toy dataset.
-The data is generated from a function with a random noise.
-The goal is to learn the function from the data.
+In this simple example we use a 1D toy dataset.
+The data is generated from a polynomial function with additive heteroscedastic observation errors.
+The goal is to learn from the data an expected value and an heteroscedasty function to describe the responses along with their covariate-dependent uncertainty.

 ```python
 # User-input